Connecting travel trailer batteries – there’s no magic way of doing it!

 There is no magic way of increasing it.

-Batteries in series (6-12 volt) web
+batteries in series (6-12 volt) web

 Series connection.
 If each 6-volt battery is 100 amp hour (600-watt hour) two series-connected such batteries hold 100 amp hour at 12 volts (1200 watt-hour).
 Pic: rvbooks.com.au

-If more capacity is required, further pairs of so-connected batteries are then wired in parallel as shown below.
-Batteries series-parallel
+If more capacity is required, further pairs of so-connected batteries are then wired in parallel as shown below. batteries series-parallel

 Here, four 6 volts 100 amp-hour batteries can hold 200 amp-hours at 12 volts (2400 watt-hours).
 Similar connection (but using 12-volt batteries) are used to obtain 24 volts in converted coaches with 24-volt alternators.
 Pic: rvbooks.com.au

-A few caravans have only one 12 volt battery.
+A few travel trailers have only one 12 volt battery.
 Most, however, have two 12 volts, 100 amp-hour batteries.
 The result is 200 amp hours (2400 watt-hours.)

-If four batteries, each of 100 amp-hour are parallel connected, total capacity is thus 400 amp hours (4800-watt hours).
-Batteries parallel 12 volts web
+If four batteries, each of 100 amp-hour are parallel connected, total capacity is thus 400 amp hours (4800-watt hours). batteries parallel 12 volts web

 Typical battery bank for a largish RV.
 Four 12 volt 100 amp-hour batteries store 400 amp-hours at 12 volts (4800 watt-hours).
 Pic: rvbooks.com.au